Now Accepting Summer 2015 FLP Proposals!

 7. Monitor Student Applications and Deadlines

 Keep an eye on student applications as well as deadlines for registration and payments.
-Students will send their completed application forms to both the faculty leader and the Study Abroad Office.
-The faculty leader is responsible for reviewing applications and discussing any issues that would prevent an applicant from being accepted into the program with the FLP Coordinator before acceptance emails are sent out.
-Faculty leaders should also be aware of student application, registration, and payment deadlines.
+Students will send their completed application forms to both the faculty leader and the FLP Office.
+The faculty leader is responsible for reviewing applications and discussing any issues that would prevent an applicant from being accepted into the program with the FLP staff before acceptance emails are sent out.
+Faculty leaders should also be aware of student application, registration, and payment deadlines

 8. Complete Travel Authorization